Brief: In this article, we will see the best Linux distro for beginners. This will help new Linux users to pick their first distribution.

 2. Linux Mint Cinnamon

-Linux Mint is the number one Linux distribution on Distrowatch.
+For years, Linux Mint has been the number one Linux distribution on Distrowatch.
 Well deserved throne I must say.
 Linux mint is one of my personal favorites.
 It is elegant, graceful and provides a superior computing experience (out of the box).

 Linux Mint features the Cinnamon desktop environment.
 New Linux users who are still in the process of familiarizing themselves with Linux software will find Cinnamon very useful.
 All the software are very accessibly grouped under categories.
 Although this is nothing of a mind-blowing feature, to new users who do not know the names of Linux software, this is a huge bonus.